USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-   - 5.4.5.
-If RejectionInfo.alternateDesignatedFacilityType == "Generator then the following applies
+   - If `RejectionInfo.alternateDesignatedFacilityType == "Generator` then the following applies

-     - 5.4.5.1.
-If generatorPaperSignatureInfo.printedName is not provided then the service generates the following
+     - If `generatorPaperSignatureInfo.printedName` is not provided then the service generates the following
        warning:

        ```json